thevivekpandey/bipartite-matching-challenge/README.md

 However, this result (Bipartite matching being in NC) has not been proven or disproven.

-It can be shown (outside the scope of this article) that if we can prove that rank of any graph with $n$ vertices on either side and having at least one bipartite matching is at most $n(n-1)/2$ (or for that matter, bounded by any polynomial in $n$), then bipartite matching would be proven to be in NC.
+It can be shown (outside the scope of this article) that if we can prove that the rank of any graph with $n$ vertices on either side and having at least one bipartite matching is at most $n(n-1)/2$ (or for that matter, bounded by any polynomial in $n$), then bipartite matching would be proven to be in NC.
 Alternatively, if we can disprove this conjecture, then this line of enquiry comes to a close, and there is no decision on bipartite matching being in NC.

 ## My attempts to solve this problem

 ### Initial encounter
-I first encountered this problem during my senior thesis.
+I first encountered this problem of proving bipartite matching in NC during my senior thesis, in 2002.
 My partner, Ajay Verma and I tried to solve this under the guidance of professors Manindra Agarwal and Somenath Biswas.
 In short 2 months or so we reached a stage where we "just" needed to prove the conjecture about the rank.
 We spent the remaining 8 months trying to prove the conjecture.
 It always appeared to us that we are missing something simple, but we could never figure out what.

 We did make some progress though, proving the conjecture for some categories of graphs.